ibm-cloud-docs/watsonxdata/milvus_vts.md

 # Using the Vector Transport Service
 {: #milvus_vts}

-The Vector Transport Service (VTS) is an open-source tool, designed specifically for the transformation and transportation of vectors and unstructured data.
+The Vector Transport Service (VTS) is an open-source tool designed for the efficient transformation and transportation of vector data.
 {: shortdesc}

 VTS supports both real-time streaming and offline batch import modes, making it versatile for a wide range of use cases.
 By integrating VTS with Milvus, it can be used to migrate or manage vector data across systems.